stephenfuqua/stephenfuqua.github.io/_posts/2021/2021-06-24-command-line-developer-operations.md

    the hands on the keyboard and type instead of moving back and forth between keyboard and mouse.
 There are probably studies that prove, and maybe even some that disprove, this assertion.
 2. Developing hands-on experience with the command line operations can lead to more control and deeper insights compared to using the IDE or GUI.
 Imagine the difference between learning to drive by hand and learning "to drive" by just telling your car where to go and what to do.
-For some folks, the automated approach might be just fine.
-Others want more control and less dependence on the technology.
+What if the automation fails and you need to take over?
 3. Speaking of automation: some tools will help you fully automate a process just by recording your work as you click around.
 These might be fine.
    But again, I find that there is more control when you can write out the